- IRC receives record number of requests for financial assistance

 About the IRC in Jordan

 The IRC began working in Jordan in 2007, supporting refugees from Iraq as well as vulnerable and crisis-affected Jordanians.
-With the arrival of refugees from Syria in 2012, the organisation expanded its work, which now includes primary health care, mobile outreach, and empowerment programs for those in need.
+With the arrival of refugees from Syria in 2012, the organization expanded its work, which now includes primary health care, mobile outreach, and empowerment programs for those in need.
 The IRC is currently implementing programs for Syrian refugees and vulnerable Jordanians in Za’atari and Azraq refugee camps, as well as in the towns of Mafraq, Ramtha, Irbid, Amman and Zarqa.
 The focus of its work is on women’s protection and empowerment, primary and reproductive health care, in addition to economic well being.

 Since the start of the pandemic the IRC has adapted its programming to ensure those most in need are still able to receive assistance.
 All health clinics in Azraq and Zaatari refugee camps continue to operate, while in Mafraq and Ramtha we are providing remote health services.
 Our support to women and girls, our child protection services, our early childhood development activities and livelihoods support all continues to operate remotely via WhatsApp and over the phone.
 In-person case management support is provided in emergency situations